HaxeCheckstyle/docs/haxe-checkstyle/codeclimate.md

 ```

-You can add multiple engines in `.codeclimate.yml`.
-[Click here](https://docs.codeclimate.com/docs/list-of-engines) to see all available engines in Code Climate.
+You can add multiple [engines](https://docs.codeclimate.com/docs/list-of-engines) in `.codeclimate.yml`.

 [Click here](https://docs.codeclimate.com/docs/excluding-files-and-folders) for more information on excluding files and folders.